Autism & ADHD Screening Tests

 -

 The most common screener for Autism.
-Based on 50 questions.
 Score is based on the number of Autistic traits.

 -